iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 Consumes the object and returns the decoded credential.

 ### Warning
-This destroys the `CredentialToken` object.
+This destroys the `DecodedCredential` object.

 **Kind**: instance method of [<code>CredentialToken</code>](#CredentialToken)
 <a name="CredentialValidationOptions"></a>